corp-gp/const_stricter/README.md

 ## Code of Conduct

-Everyone interacting in the Constrictor project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/constrictor/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the `const_stricter` project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/corp-gp/const_stricter/blob/master/CODE_OF_CONDUCT.md).